ShonenTheoryShonenTheory

 The Trap of Over-Sexualization

-The first trap is the over-sexualization of female characters.
+The first major mistake is the over-sexualization of female characters.
 It is the reduction of a human being to a collection of curves.

 Their motivation must burn brighter than their physical appearance.
 When writing a female character, ask a simple question.

-The second trap is making your female character a damsel in distress.
-A woman enters the narrative as a competent individual with her own goals, fears, and backstory.
+The second mistake is making your female characters a damsel in distress.
+A woman enters the narrative with her own goals, fears, and backstory.

-This dynamic insults the character and implies their struggle is not real.
-It suggests that their only value lies in vulnerability.
+She stands there waiting for salvation, which insults the character.
+It implies their struggle is not real and suggests their only value lies in vulnerability.

 Authors often use this trope as a shortcut for emotional stakes.
-They think that endangering the girl makes the hero look stronger, but it does the opposite.
+They think endangering the girl makes the hero look stronger, but it actually makes the world feel small and artificial.

 If the villain ignores her threat level just to use her as bait, the villain looks stupid.
 If she stops fighting the moment the hero arrives, she looks weak.

-Being rescued is not the issue, as heroes rescue each other all the time.
-The real issue is helplessness.
+Being rescued is not the issue, as heroes rescue each other all the time in shonen manga.
+The issue is helplessness.

-When a male character loses a fight, he analyzes his weakness, trains, seeks mentors, and plans a counterattack.
 When a poorly written female character loses, she accepts her fate and outsources her survival to the man standing next to her.
+Break this pattern.

-The third trap is giving female characters massive potential and realizing none of it.
+The third mistake is giving your female characters massive potential and realizing none of it.
 Imagine introducing a character as a prodigy with a legendary bloodline.

-The backstory implies immense terrifying strength, and the audience gets excited.
-They theorize about her future and wait for her moment to arrive.
+The backstory implies immense, terrifying strength.
+The audience gets excited, theorizes about her future, and waits for her moment to arrive.

-But that moment never comes.
-The male lead scales to godhood, shatters mountains, and rewrites the laws of physics.
+But that moment never comes while the male lead scales to godhood.
+He shatters mountains, rewrites the laws of physics, and transcends his limits.

 This is narrative fraud.
-It is a promise made in the first act that was refused in the third.
+It is a promise made in the first act that is refused in the third.

 Wasted potential breeds resentment because the reader feels cheated after investing time in a character who went nowhere.
-Authors often fear that a strong female lead will overshadow the protagonist.
+Authors often fear that a strong female lead will steal the spotlight.

 A story with two titans is infinitely more interesting than a story with a god and his cheerleader.
 Power creep must be managed for everyone, not just the hero.